21 Computer Science (CS) CV Examples For 2025

 • Mentored three junior colleagues in agile methodologies, ensuring 98% of features were released on time.

-• Managed the company’s IT infrastructure, maintaining 99.4% uptime for critical systems.
+• Managed the company’s IT infrastructure, maintaining 99.4% uptime for essential systems.

 Add computer science CV projects